mrjulio/mysql-revisioning-tool/README.md

 - Obviously a mysql server installed.

+## Before installing

+First you need to change the config.php file with the correct database credentials.

 ## Installing

-### Change config

-First you need to change the config.php file with the correct database credentials.

-### Install table

 Run this in the command line:

 `./mrt.sh install`

 This will create a table in your database with revision 0.
 This way the script will know each time what version you have.

 ## Help